spolu/settle/site/content/posts/settle-introduction.md

 refunds in e-commerce while ensuring merchants that these credits would, by construction, be eventually used at their store.

-[5] Lets users deposit fiat currency in exchange for trust on the network, or get back fiat currency by paying the gateway on the network.
+[5] Lets users deposit currencies (fiat or cryptocurrencies) in exchange for trust on the network, and get that currency deposited back to their account by paying the gateway on the network.

 [6]
 [settle-public@googlegroups.com](https://groups.google.com/d/forum/settle-public)